karthik224-hash/devNetwork/homework.md

 - Set the expiry of JWT token and cookies to 7 days.
 - Create userSchema method to getJWT()
 - Create userSchema method to comparepassword(passwordInputByUser)

+Ep-11
+- Explore tinder APIs
+- Create a lists of all APIs you can think of in devNetwork.
+- Group multiple routes under respective routers.
+- Read documentation for express.router.
+- Create Routes folder for managing auth, profile, request routers
+- Create authRouter, profileRouter, requestRouter
+- Import these routers in app.js